ahakimsheik7/100-nights-sfmc/README.md

 ### ✈️ Airline Industry
 - **Summer Getaway Campaign**:
-  - Promotes exclusive flight deals to top destinations like Las Vegas, New York, and Miami.
+  - Promoted exclusive flight deals to top destinations like Las Vegas, New York, and Miami.
-  - Features engaging CTAs and visually appealing destination cards.
+  - Featured engaging CTAs and visually appealing destination cards.
 - **Welcome Email**:
   - Personalized onboarding email for new loyalty program members.
-  - Highlights membership benefits and encourages first-time bookings.
+  - Highlighted membership benefits and encouraged first-time bookings.
 - **Delta Loyalty Email Template**:
   - A visually appealing and professional email for Delta Airlines loyalty members.
-  - Includes personalized sections for Gold and Silver members with exclusive offers.
+  - Included personalized sections for Gold and Silver members with exclusive offers.

 ### 🌿 Healthcare Industry
 - **Healthy Lifestyle Newsletter**:
-  - Promotes wellness tips and weight loss programs.
+  - Promoted wellness tips and weight loss programs.
-  - Features a clean, responsive design with a clear CTA to join a healthcare program.
+  - Featured a clean, responsive design with a clear CTA to join a healthcare program.

 ### 🏞️ Outdoor Adventures
 - **Summer Fit Campaign**:
-  - Encourages outdoor activities with personalized AMPscript greetings.
+  - Encouraged outdoor activities with personalized AMPscript greetings.
-  - Highlights premium hiking gear and exclusive discounts.
+  - Highlighted premium hiking gear and exclusive discounts.
 - **Walking in the Rain Campaign**:
-  - Promotes waterproof gear for rainy adventures.
+  - Promoted waterproof gear for rainy adventures.
-  - Features a visually appealing product showcase with CTAs.
+  - Featured a visually appealing product showcase with CTAs.

 ---